svenruppert/functional-reactive-lib/README.md

 # Release Notes
 This Lib is working with JDK 8 up to 21
 ## 02.00.03-SRU
+fixed jdk in jitpack yml

+## 02.00.03-SRU
-updated parent, and maven minimum version to 4.0.0
+updated parent, and maven minimum version to 3.9.6

 ## 02.00.02-SRU
 Switched groupid to 02.00.02-SRU - jitpack custom domain name is not working properly